zhangjq0908/Easer/docs/en/README.md

 You can chain *Script* (which specifies *Events* as well as its *Profile*) as trees (i.e. setting dependencies), by specifying its *Parent*.
 This mechanism allows Easer to (somewhat) create custom *Events* using Boolean logic (e.g. "and", "or").

+Easer is adding the support of *Condition* mechanism, and is transforming relevant *Event* to *Condition*, for better expressivity.

 Currently, Easer performs a post-order traversal to load your *Profiles*.
 In the near future, Easer will have more meticulous, expressive and intuitive categorization of *Events*.

 Also, have a look at the [wiki](https://github.com/renyuneyun/Easer/wiki), and especially the [FAQ](https://github.com/renyuneyun/Easer/wiki/FAQ).